abcdefg103/ProcessingRhythmGame/README.md

 # How To Play:

-Download these folders and open **music.pde** on the Processing IDE.
+Download these folders and open **music.pde** in the music folder within the Processing IDE.
 Press play.